Accenture/mercury/guides/CHAPTER-10.md

 1. Retired blocking APIs - the "po.request" methods for RPC have been replaced by the new "FastRPC" APIs.
 2. Distributed tracing - a new "PostOffice" class is available for compatibility with coroutine.
-3. Support three function execution strategies - kernel threads, coroutine and suspend function.
+3. Support three function execution strategies - kernel thread pool, coroutine and suspend function.

-We understand the inconvenience of a major release upgrade in production environments.
+We understand the inconvenience of a major release upgrade in production environment.
 We believe that the benefits would out-weight the refactoring effort.
-Your new code will be composable and easier to read.
+Your new code will be composable, easier to read and faster.

-The new coding style in Mercury version 3 is easier.
-For example, you can make a Java function into a "coroutine" with just one annotation `CoroutineRunner`.
+Writing code with Mercury version 3 platform-core is straight forward.
+For example, you can make a Java function into a "coroutine" with the annotation `CoroutineRunner`.

 To write a suspend function, you can use IDE (JetBrains Intellij) automated code conversion to copy-n-paste Java statements into a KotlinLambdaFunction.
 This is the easiest way to port code.
 The conversion accuracy is high.
-With some minor touch up, you would get your new function up and running quickly.
+With some minor touch up, you would get your new functions up and running quickly.

 # Step-by-step upgrade

 ## Global replace of "PostOffice" to "EventEmitter"

-The old PostOffice has been renamed as "EventEmitter" in version 3.
-You can do a "global search and replace" to change the old PostOffice in your application to EventEmitter.
+The old PostOffice has been renamed as "EventEmitter".
+You can do a "global search and replace" to change the class name.

 ## Fix broken code for RPC calls